 The Alaska Interagency Type 1 and 2 Incident Management Teams (IMTs) are managed by the Alaska Wildland Fire Coordinating Group (AWFCG) through the Operations Committee at National Preparedness Levels 1 through 3.
 The National Multi-Agency Coordination Group may manage these resources at National Preparedness Levels 4 and 5.
 See the AWFCG Standard Operating Procedures for details.

+All IMT evaluations and Incident Summaries will be shared with all affected Jurisdictional Units and the AWFCG Operations Committee chair who will forward them to the AWFCG Chair and Executive Assistant.

 Fire Medic Program

-The Fire Medic Program is managed by the DNR Division of Forestry Safety Officer, and the AFS Safety and Occupational Health Specialist who serves as the program’s Fire Medic Coordinator.
-The physician sponsor is the Medical Director of the program.
-The program’s managing documents are the Alaska Interagency Wildland Fire Medic Policy and its appendices, including the Program’s Standard Operating Guidelines.
-See the AIMG for Fire Medic ordering procedures.
-DNR provides the administrative support to process all hiring, payroll, worker’s compensation, travel and other miscellaneous expenses associated with Emergency Firefighter (EFF) Medics on fire assignments.
-AFS funds the Fire Medic Coordinator and is responsible for the program’s management and operations.
+The Fire Medic Program is a Pre-Hospital Emergency Medical Service program (Program) jointly managed by DNR and AFS.
+The Program provides emergency medical care and limited occupational health services to sick or injured personnel on wildland fire incidents.
+A licensed Physician Sponsor provides medical oversight and operational guidance and works jointly with Fire Medic Program Coordinators from DNR and AFS to implement and oversee the Program.
+The Program trains and equips Emergency Firefighter (EFF) Medics and coordinates their availability for incident assignments.
+Fire Medics and support personnel may be hired by DNR under their EFF hiring authority, or by AFS under the Federal AD hiring authority.
+The hiring agency is responsible for providing administrative support for their Program employees.

-The costs incurred for pre-season orientation training for Fire Medics (not including EFF wages) are divided equally between AFS and DNR.
-Pre-season replacement of expired kit items and restocking during the fire season are charged to individual incidents, when possible.
-When replacement costs are not charged to incidents, they are divided equally between AFS and DNR.
-Fire Medic expenses incurred on incident assignments are charged to that incident.
-The reimbursable costs for the Fire Medic Program are included in the Suppression and Non-Specific Support Bill for Collection.
-A complete cost accounting of the fire medic program including overhead, supplies, training, and non-Incident related expenses will be provided to all agencies by September 30.
-Accounting for incident related expenses should be reported by November 30.
+General program costs including equipment and costs associated with pre-season orientation training for EFF Fire Medics (not including EFF wages) are divided equally between AFS and DOF.
+Incident related personnel and refurbishment costs are charged to the appropriate incident.
+A detailed list of Program costs will be shared between the AFS & DOF Fire Medic Program Coordinators to ensure accurate accounting.

+The participating agencies will abide by their own policies in regards to the Program’s operation and management.
+Program details are described in the Alaska Interagency Wildland Fire Medic Policy and its appendices, including the Program’s Standard Operating Guide (Guide).
+The Guide is reviewed and signed yearly by the State of Alaska and The Alaska Fire Service BLM to ensure the joint management roles and responsibilities are clearly defined.

+Crews

-Type 2 EFF Crew Mobilization
+Alaska DNR Type 2 EFF Crews

-Type 2 EFF crews are managed as defined in The Alaska Emergency Firefighter Type 2 Crew Management Guide.
+As of 2021 all Type 2 EFF crews are managed by Alaska DNR.
+The Alaska Emergency Firefighter Type 2 Crew Management Guide is currently being revised to reflect this change.
 When mobilization of Type 2 EFF crews to other GACCs is a priority, Parties to this Agreement will provide their resources for assignments as Crew Representatives, Interagency Resource Representatives, and Crew Administrative Representatives.

+BLM-AFS Contract Crews

-Interagency Standards for Fire and Fire Aviation Operations (Red Book)Interagency and Agency Crews
+BLM AFS now manages Type 2 Contract Crews (AK2CC).
+AK2CCs are dispatched by UYT and GADC.
+BLM-AFS provides COR/PI for AK2CCs as needed.
+The AK2CC mandatory availability period is June 1 to August 31.
+AK2CCs are bound by Interagency Standards for Fire and Fire Aviation Operations (Red Book) standards and the contract.

+Interagency and Agency Crews

-Type 1, Type 2IA, and Type 2 interagency or agency crews will be used as available.
+Type 1, Type 2IA, and Type 2 interagency or agency sponsored crews will be used as available.
 By June 1, all Type 1 and Type 2IA crews should complete their annual training and/or certification requirements.
 For Type 1 crew certification requirements, reference the Standards for Interagency Hot Shot Crew Operations; Type 2IA crews will meet Interagency Standards for Fire and Fire Aviation Operations (Red Book) standards.
-See the AIMGAIMG for ordering procedures.
+See the AIMG for ordering procedures.

 National Guard